-Chromebooks present a versatile, and oftentimes affordable, solution to some of the best 'traditional' laptops out there, but with so many to choose from it can be a little tricky to decide.
+Chromebooks present a versatile, and oftentimes affordable solution to some of the best 'traditional' laptops out there, but with so many to choose from it can be a little tricky to decide.

-We've selected some our top picks based on specs, reviews, features they offer, and of course our own Chromebook guides to help you with your search.
+We've selected some of our top picks based on specs, reviews, features they offer, and of course our own Chromebook guides to help you with your search.

 Let's get to it!

 - Google Pixelbook Go